moshe-kabala/jst/readme.md

 # Convertors and Macros

 ## Macros
-The package support json!, value!, and array! macros to write any json object in much more convinces way ( Write like JavaScript Object syntex and getting complision error).
+The package support obj!, val!, and array! macros to write any json object in much more convinces way ( Write like JavaScript Object syntex and getting complision error).

 ### Json macro
 ```
     let key = "var_key";

-    let person = json! {
+    let person = obj! {
         name: "jhon",
         like_rust: true,
         like_go: null,